Click here to listen to a reading of this blog:

 September marks Thyroid Cancer Awareness Month.
 An annual event created to spread awareness of the effects of thyroid cancer and the importance of early diagnosis and treatment.

 You may have known someone personally who experienced thyroid cancer or perhaps you experienced it yourself.
 There are also celebrities and people in the public eye who have also been diagnosed and treated for it.
 These include musician Rod Stewart, Actress Sofia Vergara, Argentinian president Cristina Fernandez de Kirchner and the band CHIMAIRA’s frontman, Mark Hunter.

 - Thyroid cancer is the fastest growing cancer among women, by number of new cases.

 - Thyroid cancer rates have doubled over the past thirty years and continue to increase.

 - Thyroid cancer is the most common endocrine cancer.
 It is a cancerous tumour or growth located within the thyroid gland.
 This can often lead to various symptoms of thyroid disease and tenderness/swelling.

 - The ‘five year survival rate’ tells you what percentage of people live at least five years after the cancer is found.
 The five year survival rate for people with thyroid cancer is 98%.
 The ten year survival rate and fifteen year survival rate are 97% and 95%, respectively.
 So prospects are quite good.

-- Those of us with Hashimoto’s (so around 90% of hypothyroidism/underactive thyroid patients ) are three times more likely to develop thyroid cancer.
+- Those of us with Hashimoto’s (around 90% of hypothyroidism/underactive thyroid patients) are three times more likely to develop thyroid cancer.

-Just like having hypothyroidism, thyroid cancer requires lifelong monitoring, but has a high survival rate.
+Just like having hypothyroidism, thyroid cancer requires lifelong monitoring, however does have a high survival rate.

 - Papillary cancer